Sensing-Dev/doc/docs/tutorials/cpp/control_camera.md

 ### Build a pipeline

-While the structurte of BB is the same as the [tutorial that display 1-camera image](display-image), and [tutorial that display multiple cameras image](display-image-2came), we need some small changes to enable `Gain` and `ExposureTime` setting.
+While the structurte of BB is the same as the [tutorial that display 1-camera image](display-image), we need some small changes to enable `Gain` and `ExposureTime` setting.

 In this tutorial, we can set `Gain` and `ExposureTime` manually by setting enable_control to `true`.